MachiavelliII/Dnser/README.md

 # Dnser
-Dnser Is a subdomain gusser tool written In go
+Dnser is a free and open=source subdomain guesser tool written in go.